ezackr/BookBae/backend/README.md

     - GET
         - Returns a list of recommended users
         - Produces: `[{“userid”: “<userid>”, “name”: “<name>”, “gender”: “<gender>”, “favGenre”: “<favGenre>”, “birthday”: “<birthday>”, “bio”: “<bio>”}, ...]`
-        - Returns 403 response code if there are no users to recommend (to be changed to return empty list in future version)
     - Will not return email or zipcode to protect privacy!
 - /like
     - PUT